geometry-zsh/geometry/plugins/hydrate/README.md

 # Hydrate

 Reminds you to hydrate every once in a while.
+Run `hydrate` once you have hydrated.

 ## Installation